 - Reduce crashes and conflict points and enhance safety for all modes and roadway users

-- Consider additional mobility options along the corridor, such protected bicycle lanes
+- Consider additional mobility options along the corridor, such as protected bicycle lanes

-- Assess the feasibility of removing Reversible Lane Operation
+- Assess the feasibility of removing the Reversible Lane Operation

 - Determine the feasibility of reducing capacity along Connecticut Avenue and that effect on adjacent roadways

 As of November 2022, DDOT has held over 50 opportunities for community and agency engagement.
 The full list of events will be provided on the project website.

 Community Advisory Committee Meetings

 DDOT has included a Community Advisory Committee (CAC) for the Connecticut Avenue project.
 CAC members include Advisory Neighborhood Commissioners, organizational representatives, and subject matter experts.
 CAC meetings are open to the public.
 If you would like to be notified when a CAC meeting will be held, please use the following email: [email protected].
 Additionally, CAC meeting notifications are sent to the Advisory Neighborhood Commissions for posting on their websites.